-A woman lost both her legs and almost died after she used a tampon correctly.
+A woman lost both her legs and almost died after using a tampon correctly.

 Tampons are a widely used menstrual product, designed to provide comfort and convenience during menstruation.